skupperproject/skupper-website/README.md

 Starting LiveReload v0.9.1 for /home/jross/code/skupper-website-ssorj/output on port 35729.
 ~~~

-If you change any of the files or settings in the `config` dir, you
+If you change any of the files or settings in the `config` or
-need to use the `--force` option with `render` or `serve` in order to
+`includes` directories, you need to use the `--force` option with
-re-render everything in light of the changes.
+`render` or `serve` in order to re-render everything in light of the
+changes.

 ## Generating the docs

-The docs source is in a distinct repo, skupper-docs and are written in
+The docs source is in a distinct repo, skupper-docs, and are written
-AsciiDoc.
+in AsciiDoc.

 The process of publishing these docs to the Skupper website uses
 [Antora](https://docs.antora.org) to convert them to HTML.